cat _posts/2020-04-07-android-infection-the-new-way.md

 Creating files to be injected in the target application

-The initial state of the application and the DEX to be injected:
+The initial state of the target application and the DEX to be injected:

-After receiving the original name of the Application class from the manifest, the placeholder was patched:
+After extracting the original Application class name from the manifest, the PoC replaces the placeholder:

-The infection process ends with the addition of the malicious DEX to the target application:
+The process ends by adding the new DEX to the target application:

 aaaaaaaa.aaaaaaaaaaaaaaaaaaaa.aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa.aaaaaaaaaaaaaaaaaaaaaa.InjectedApp

-It must be longer than any Application class name of any target application
+1. It must be longer than the Application class name in any target application.

 package aaaaaaaa.aaaaaaaaaaaaaaaaaaaa.aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa.aaaaaaaaaaaaaaaaaaaaaa;